 69

-Sneha’s investment plan –
+Sneha’s investment plan:

 Systematic Investment Plan (SIP) – Rs 30799 per month for 10 years

-Abhishek’s loan plan –
+Abhishek’s loan plan:

 Equated Monthly Instalment (EMI) – Rs 83716 per month for a time duration of 10 years

-What we see is to reach her goal of global Education, Sneha set aside Rs 37K through SIP to accumulate the corpus.
-Abhishek, meanwhile, gets instant access to the corpus but ends up paying Rs 83716 as monthly instalments.
-Also, by the end of 10 years, he pays Rs 31 as interest making education cost rising 45%.
+Abhishek, meanwhile, gets instant access to the corpus but ends up paying Rs 83716 in monthly installments.
+Also, by the end of 10 years, he pays Rs 31 as interest making education costs rise 45%.

 Both Abhishek and Sneha would have to make monthly payments, but Abhishek would pay substantially more every month.
 Abhishek would also spend much more on the same Education than Sneha.